Jimmy-K1m/Veda_program_mini_project1/README.md

 Banking system sign up window
 - This system has three blanks to get user's information.
 - This system has 3 labels which can represent the status of user's input.
-- This system has pushbutton as well.
+- This system has pushbuttons as well.
 <br/>

 ![image](https://github.com/user-attachments/assets/714023a3-ec29-4543-9b25-7b7281731498)